 Albania is an amazing country!
 I had the opportunity to visit in 2022 and it quickly became one of my favourite destinations in Europe.
 The country is cheap, the people very friendly, and the landscapes range from mountains to beaches with crystal clear water.
-Plus, their past history is quite interesting as well.
+Plus, their history is quite interesting as well.

 Even so, it is also possible to choose to travel by public transport.
 These are mainly buses and small vans, as the train network is quite bad.
 However, you should take into consideration that: